djlynn03/ku-ieee-ledmatrix/README.md

 Then, start your programs with `--led-gpio-mapping=adafruit-hat-pwm`.

-Now you should have less visible flicker.
+Now you should have a less visible flicker.
 This essentially switches on the hardware pulses feature for the Adafruit HAT/Bonnet.

 ### 64x64 with E-line on Adafruit HAT/Bonnet